-RAPP is led by Lead Organizer and Co-founder, Mujahid Farid, a 2013 Soros Justice Fellow, has an annual budget of about $250,000, comprises a team of 3 full- and part-time staff, and is supported by a committed network of 15 core campaign volunteers and 35 coalition organizational partners.
-While RAPP was founded in New York State and has programs specific to New York, there are projects around the country that consider themselves chapters of RAPP or work closely with RAPP.
+RAPP is led by Lead Organizer and Co-founder, Mujahid Farid, a 2013 Soros Justice Fellow, comprises a team of 3 full- and part-time staff, and is supported by a committed network of 15 core campaign volunteers and 35 coalition organizational partners.
+While RAPP was founded in New York State and has programs specific to New York, there are projects around the country that consider themselves chapters of RAPP or work closely with us.

 RAPP’s work has been featured nationally in media outlets including the New York Times, Wall Street Journal, New York Law Journal, The Associated Press, The Village Voice, The Washington Examiner, The Times Union, The Advocate, NY1 Television, International News Services, Democracy Now, the Ronnie Eldridge CUNY TV Show, radio broadcasts, and online publications.
 For more information about RAPP, visit http://rappcampaign.com.